-Thursday's state visit by the South Korean leader got off to a soggy start under umbrellas at a pared-down morning arrival ceremony on the South Lawn.
+Thursday's state visit by the South Korean leader got off to a soggy start under umbrellas at a pared-down South Lawn morning arrival ceremony.
 The usual 21-gun salute fell victim to the weather.

 The rain wasn't going to scare off dinner guests lucky enough to snag a ticket for Washington's most sought-after A-list event.

 Trauma surgeon Peter Rhee, a member of the medical team that treated Rep. Gabrielle Giffords after she was shot in January, came in from Arizona.
 San Antonio Mayor Julian Castro cut short a trade mission to — where else? — South Korea.